soft84ya/News_Project_1/README.md

 # News_Project_1
-this is a news project to add ,update , delete
+this is a news project to add-user ,update-user , delete-user